joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

         float step, s, t;
 ```

-    <p>The <b>data</b> array contains the RGB pixel data of the lightmap.
-Before going any further, we'll get a texture number from OpenGL for the lightmaps (we'll be using the same number for each lightmap, since they'll all be generated dynamically):</p>
+The <b>data</b> array contains the RGB pixel data of the lightmap.
+Before going any further, we'll get a texture number from OpenGL for the lightmaps (we'll be using the same number for each lightmap, since they'll all be generated dynamically):

 ```c++
 ​        if(lightmap_tex_num == 0)
             glGenTextures(1, &lightmap_tex_num);
 ```

-    <p>Now to create a lightmap with the information we have.
+Now to create a lightmap with the information we have.
 First, we'll have a float variable named <b>step</b>, which is what s_dist and t_dist can be multiplied by to get the distance between two pixels of the lightmap.
-A constant called <b>LIGHTMAP_SIZE</b> (defined as 16 in the demo) will be used as the width and height of the lightmap, so step is initialized as follows:</p>
+A constant called <b>LIGHTMAP_SIZE</b> (defined as 16 in the demo) will be used as the width and height of the lightmap, so step is initialized as follows:

 ```c++
 ​        step = 1.0f / LIGHTMAP_SIZE;
 ```

-    <p>Our current texture space position will be stored in two floats named <b>s</b> and <b>t</b>; they both start at 0.0 (the top left corner of the lightmap) and end at 1.0 (the bottom right corner of the lightmap).
-Now let's start looping through each pixel of the lightmap...</p>
+Our current texture space position will be stored in two floats named <b>s</b> and <b>t</b>; they both start at 0.0 (the top left corner of the lightmap) and end at 1.0 (the bottom right corner of the lightmap).
+Now let's start looping through each pixel of the lightmap...

 ```c++
 ​        s = t = 0.0f;